pnc/hands/README.md

 ### Examples

+Find out the public IP of all of your instances:

+    hands -e "instance.ip_address"

 Find out the uptime of all of your instances (across all US regions) that are in an auto-scaling group with "production" and "Web" in its name:

     hands -k ~/.ssh/some-key.pem -a "*production*Web*" uptime